Kadantte/Aishite/README.md

 ## Q. **App** is not showing anything!

 If you ever encounter this issue, it means something is blocking your `http?s-request` to the server.<br>
-Thankfully, recent change to our code allows debugging much easier.<br>
+Thankfully, recent change to our code makes debugging much easier.<br>
 Thus please file an issue with debugger logs attached to.<br>
 In addition, if you live in `South Korea`, chances are high that it's due to<br>
 `South Korea` government's censorship against pornography.<br>